pinco227/dublin-hills/README.md

 - ### Navigation bar
     Allows users to navigate through the page.
 As the website is mainly a single landing page, the navigation will be visible all the time.
 - ### Full width Call To Action (CTA)
-    Allows users to understand the page goal in the first look.
+    Allows users to understand the page purpose in the first look.
 Attracts users by giving on-point bite-size information.
 Allow business to acommplish the main goal by providing users with the viewing posibility.
 - ### Book a Viewing Modal Form
     Allows interested users to book a viewing by having them fill the provided form.
 - ### Housing Estate's features section